Saori@destiny

-Saori@destiny (born June 10, 1986) is a Japanese singer-lyricist.
+Saori@destiny (pronounced "Saori at Destiny"; born June 10, 1986) is a Japanese singer-songwriter.
 She made her independent debut on December 5, 2007, with the single "My Boy", followed by her major-label debut single "Sakura" on March 26, 2008 under D-topia Entertainment.
 During her time as a major-label artist, Saori was produced by former artist Terukado Ōnishi, and she released two studio albums and two EPs that time: Japanese Chaos (2008), Wow War Techno (2009), World Wild 2010 (2010) and Domestic Domain (2011).
 After leaving D-topia in April 2012, Saori went on a two-year hiatus and returned in 2014 as Saoriiiii.
 On January 1, 2023, Saori announced that she has changed her stage name again to Saori Rinne (Japanese: さおり凛ね).

 Background

 Saori began her musical career by performing street lives in Akihabara.
 She signed to D-topia Entertainment after being accepted in an audition and meeting producer Terukado in Kyoto.
 She released two limited edition CDs, one containing the song My Boy which was the opening song for the MMORPG Secret Online in December 2007.
 Soon after, she then released her debut single "My Boy" which reached number 7 on the Oricon indies chart.
 She then released a second single entitled "Sakura" (a Kyogo Kawaguchi cover) which was released on March 26, 2008, and officially her major debut.
 Her first album, Japanese Chaos, was released on November 19, 2008.
 The album contains "Sakura", a new vocal mix of "My Boy" and a denpa remix of "Sayonara Revival" among other new songs.

 Saori's third single, "Wow War Techno," was released on February 11, 2009, as a limited-edition CD and digital download.
 A music video was produced for it in the style of a MAD Movie from Nico Nico Douga.
 An eight-track mini album, also named Wow War Techno, was released on March 18.

 In 2009, anxious to disassociate Saori from the idol scene and thus give her more authenticity as a musician, her staff forbade the use of wotagei, lightsticks, and the MIX (a chant called by the audience during idol concerts) at her shows.
 This period marked her transition from being an idol to more of an underground artist.